Blog Main Image

-Merchant onboarding is where the relationship truly begins—and often, where it can quietly fall apart.
-For PSPs, fintechs, and banks, this process does far more than get someone through the door.
+Merchant onboarding is where the relationship truly begins.
+It's also where it can quietly fall apart.
+For payment providers (PSPs), fintechs, and banks, this process does far more than get someone through the door.
 Done well, it speeds up activation, keeps costs down, and lays the groundwork for long-term growth.
 Done poorly, it creates friction, confusion, and ultimately, drop-offs.

 Key Takeaways